Tarankalra1211/Tarankalra1211/README.md

-- 👋 Hi, I’m @Tarankalra1211
+- 👋 Hi, I’m @Tarankalra
-- 👀 I’m interested in ...
+- 👀 I’m interested in  Devlopment,deployement and Data engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  Devlopment
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Building websites
-- 📫 How to reach me ...

 <!---
 Tarankalra1211/Tarankalra1211 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.